m87-labs/moondream-node/README.md

 ## Quick Start

-If you want to use the Moondream cloud (with 5,000 free requests/day), first go get your free API key from [the Moondream cloud console](https://moondream.ai/c/cloud/api-keys).
-If you prefer running it locally, install and run [the Moondream server](https://mooondream.ai/moondream-server).
-Here's code to call it:
+Choose how you want to run it:

+1. **Moondream Cloud**: (with 5,000 free requests/day): get a free API key from [the Moondream cloud console](https://moondream.ai/c/cloud/api-keys).
+2. **Moondream Server**: Run it locally by installing and running [the Moondream server](https://mooondream.ai/moondream-server).

+Once you've done at least *one* of these, try running this code:

 ```javascript
 import { vl } from "moondream";